natevw/ShutterStem/PHILOSOPHY.md

 A. CouchDB: http://www.building43.com/videos/2010/08/19/a-powerful-replicable-mobilized-database-couchdb/

 Q. So if CouchDB does all the work, then what doth ShutterStem?
-A. CouchDB is "just" a beautifully architected database, ShutterStem is a standardish way of using CouchDB to manage photos (see below)
+A. CouchDB is "just" a beautifully architected web filesystem and server, ShutterStem is a standardish way of using CouchDB to manage photos and provides the necessary app-specific infrastructure on top of CouchDB's foundation.

 Q. Does ShutterStem require CouchDB?
 A. Yes, although in theory ShutterStem's components could be exported to other cultures (e.g. devices crippled by anti-competitive censorship)

-=== See?
-Below! ===

-ShutterStem should provide, on top of CouchDB, the following:

-1. core schema recommendation and architectural/usage descriptions, to encourage compatibility
-2. required plumbing, reusable libraries and reference code supporting the above
-3. useful client app(s), to test architectural decisions and bootstrap the ecosystem

-=== License ===

-So far all ShutterStem code has been written by Nathan Vander Wilt for Calf Trail Software, LLC.
-Maybe public domain (CC-0/WTFPL), but probably attribution (MIT/BSD/Apache), yet certainly not anti-commercial (GPL)